 Arctic Frontiers started out in 2006 assembling the first global scientific conference on economic, societal and environmental sustainable growth in the north.
-In January 2020, we will arrange the 14th conference with the theme “Power of knowledge”.
+In February 2021, we will arrange the 15th conference with the theme “Building Bridges”.
 The conference has a pan arctic perspective and builds new partnerships across nations, generations and ethnic groups.
 Arctic Frontiers provides a forum for dialogue and communication between science, government and industry in the Arctic.

 Year round activities